DKXXXL/FiveSons_Mirror/README.md

 Project Description:

-  A trivial attempt to implement gobang on DE2 board by Verilog.
+  A trivial attempt to implement gobang on Altera DE2-115 board by Verilog.
 Two players, VGA with 3 bit coloring, 16*16 size of board.

 # Credit #